databrary/www/databrary/input/pages/user-guide/getting-started/introduction.md

 ### Investigator Agreement

 Applicants must sign and date the [Databrary Investigator Agreement](|filename|../policies/investigator-agreement.mdi).
-Applicants for affiliate status must provide the name of the *Databrary Principal Investigator* who will oversees the affiliate's research or who will write a letter of recommendation.
+Applicants for affiliate status must provide the name of the *Databrary Principal Investigator* who will oversee the affiliate's research or who will write a letter of recommendation.

 The application should be signed and dated by an Authorizing Official at the applicant's *Institution*.
 Once the application is returned to Databrary, staff will make a final determination about an applicant's status and either grant or deny access.